santhosh9528/Sales-Performance-Target-Reconciliation-Management-MIS/README.md

 # 1️⃣ Data Validation

-The first stage focuses on identifying data-quality issues before performing business analysis.
+The first stage focuses on identifying and handling data-quality issues.

 ### Validation Checks